uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

-Once a data file is registered and uploaded to object storage, its GUID can be used to download the file with the `gen3-client download-single` command.
+Files with a valid storage location in the file index database (AKA *indexd*) can downloaded using the `gen3-client download-single` command by providing the file's object_id (AKA *GUID* or *did*).

+For example, the indexd record for object_id ["00149bcf-e057-4ecc-b22d-53648ae0b35f"](https://gen3.datacommons.io/index/00149bcf-e057-4ecc-b22d-53648ae0b35f) points to a [location in the GDC](https://api.gdc.cancer.gov/data/47b982b3-c7ce-4ca7-8c86-c71c15979620).

 Required Flags:
 * --profile: The user profile specifying the api-endpoint and credentials.